Philogicatician/awakening_from_the_meaning_crisis/lecture_notes/episode_03.md

     + or: at turning points: I know how to change
 + trespassing: being off course
     + Sin: original meaning: missing the mark
+        + shooting a bow and arrow: sense where you need to shoot
+    + self-deception
-        + shooting a bow and arrow: sense where you need to shoot    + self-deception+ open history: moving from the everyday world to the real world:
++ open history: moving from the everyday world to the real world:
 + historical story of moving towards the Promised Land
     + sin: steer the course of history away from its culmination
     + God has to intervene: to wake people up, move them back course
 + prophet:
     + telling forth
     + wakes you up right now to how you are off course
-    + increasing emphasis on the morality of human decision making+ moral responsibility of wake everybody up, and move toward the Promised Land
+    + increasing emphasis on the morality of human decision making
+    + moral responsibility of wake everybody up, and move toward the Promised Land
     + justice, righteousness
 + journey metaphor is endemic to how you think about yourself
     + life progresses, being stuck, etc.
 + commitment to cultivation of wisdom of remembering God, participating in the ongoing creation of the world
     + helping yourself and your neighbours to progress
 + progress: moral improvement, increasing living up to your promise

 ### Ancient Greece

-#### cognitive fluency:
+#### Cognitive Fluency

 + more fluency in info processing makes the info more real (regardless of the content)
-+ ~ reading example with color contrast (better or worse)+ increasing cognitive fluency gets an enhanced sense of being in touch with things/reality
++ ~ reading example with color contrast (better or worse)
++ increasing cognitive fluency gets an enhanced sense of being in touch with things/reality
 + lot of fluency --> flow state

-#### alphabet
+#### Alphabet

 + adding vowels
     + make processing "easier"
     + improve fluency of alphabetic literacy
 + standardized left to right reading
     + standard improve fluency of processing

-#### city states
+#### City States

 + Athens: emergency of "democracy"
 + argumentation and debate become more important

-#### enhanced/sped up axial revolution of cognition
+#### Enhanced/sped up axial revolution of cognition

 + literacy
 + reason and reflection